 The 2016 Eisele Vineyard Cabernet Sauvignon offers intriguing aromatics of darker fruit, primarily blackberry and plum with some sweeter spices along with cassis and white chocolate.
 This wine has a special density centered around layers of fruit and structure.
 The feel of the tannins across the palate is arguably a core highlight, among others.
 Offers a finish that features polished yet firmly defined tannins.
 No edges here.
 Great acidity.
 Like the 2014, this is an exceptional wine but with even more complexity.

-The 2017 Eisele Vineyard Cabernet Sauvignon presents darker fruits, violets, along with some baking spices on the bouquet; shows a bit more barrel influence then previous vintages.
+The 2017 Eisele Vineyard Cabernet Sauvignon presents darker fruits, violets, along with some baking spices on the bouquet; shows a bit more barrel influence than previous vintage.
 On the palate, tastes and feels the most youthful of the vintages we tried.
 An initial softness leads to layers of flavor and texture.
 Its richness is clearly evident.
-Lingers with a youthful grip of tannins, somewhat gravelly in feel, but nonetheless, features a memorable long lasting finish.
+Lingers with a youthful grip of tannins, somewhat gravelly in feel, but nonetheless, features a memorable long-lasting finish.

 Bart used to describe the magic of this vineyard as producing estate wines that have “weight but without heaviness”.
 And one can clearly notice that on the palate – with a certain density and appealing tannin texture throughout all these wines, but also with some vintage variation to add additional intrigue.